sally407/PLP-Hackthon/README.md

 It is divided into five major sections;
     The first section contains the details of the subject owner.
-    The second section contains the education background the Trird contains the interests of the owner
+    The second section contains the education background The Third contains the interests of the owner
     The fourth contains the Projects in development.

     1. The user interface